Ftkhan717/Documentation-on-Cohesion-of-HR/Interview details on Excel.md

 * Paste the email address.

-* Write the interview in the subject.
+* Write the interview in the subject and then paste the required skill.

 * After getting reply from the candidate, we will then send the second script to him/her.